MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 Also, some of these optional connected experiences are also considered to be connected experiences that analyze content or that download online content.
 For example, Insert Online Pictures is an optional connected experience, powered by Microsoft Bing, but it’s also considered to be a connected experience that downloads online content.
 Therefore, if you disable the *Allow the use of connected experiences in Office that download online content* policy setting, Insert Online Pictures won’t be available to your users.
 It won’t be available even if you have enabled the *Allow the use of additional optional connected experiences in Office* policy setting.
 For more information about which connected experiences analyze content or download online content, see [Connected experiences in Office](connected-experiences.md).

 There is one exception to take note of.
 The *Allow the use of additional optional connected experiences in Office* policy setting does not control experiences that require you to connect your LinkedIn account to your Microsoft work or school account.
-To control these type of experiences, such as the LinkedIn information on a [profile card](https://support.microsoft.com/office/365-e80f931f-5fc4-4a59-ba6e-c1e35a85b501) in Outlook, see [LinkedIn in Microsoft apps and services](https://support.microsoft.com/office/dc81cc70-4d64-4755-9f1c-b9536e34d381) and [Integrate LinkedIn account connections in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/linkedin-integration).
+To control these types of experiences, such as the LinkedIn information on a [profile card](https://support.microsoft.com/office/365-e80f931f-5fc4-4a59-ba6e-c1e35a85b501) in Outlook, see [LinkedIn in Microsoft apps and services](https://support.microsoft.com/office/dc81cc70-4d64-4755-9f1c-b9536e34d381) and [Integrate LinkedIn account connections in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/linkedin-integration).

 ### Policy setting for most connected experiences